 The Great East Japan Earthquake that struck the nation in March 2011 has adversely impacted many companies.
 DENSO was also forced to adjust production as a result of incurring damages to its business sites and facilities as well as interruptions in the procurement of raw materials and parts.
 Amid such circumstances, the Company is undertaking efforts to maintain and ensure stable employment by taking various measures.
 Initiatives include creating jobs through promoting various activities such as strengthening the production system, establishing substitute holidays and a system for changing non-business days for the temporary suspension of operations and paid leave.
 (If remaining paid leaves are less than 5 days, use paid public holiday.)
-Other efforts include making use of employment adjustment subsidies at certain
+Other efforts include making use of employment adjustment subsidies at certain regions and with the headquarters and act in accordance with applicable laws and regulations and practices of each country and region in an effort to realize employment security.

-Number of employees by region
+ONumber of employees by region

-ONumber of employees by region (unit: person)
+(unit: person)

 Fiscal 2009 Fiscal 2010 Fiscal 2011

 Japan 61,639 63,729 Japan 63,616

 Asia, Oceania and others 27,513 27,919 North America 13,124

 The Americas 16,015 16,020 Europe 13,034

 Europe 14,752 13,144 Asia and Oceania 29,985

 Others 3.406